What Is a Permalink in SEO?

 https://yoursite.com/article-name

 These are pretty general yet SEO-friendly examples of permalinks.
-But you can make a step forward and palpably improve your URL.
+But you can make a step forward and palpably improve your page addresses.

-The best way to structure the permalink for SEO and users
+The best way to structure it for search engines and users

-- The permalink should match your article’s H1 (title) so as not to confuse readers and SEO.
+- Match your article’s H1 (title) so as not to confuse readers and search engines.

-- The URL should contain a keyword (if your H1 has it, that’s logical your URL will have it, too).
+- Contain a keyword (if your H1 has it, that’s logical your web address will have it, too).

-- Make your permanent links short and clear.
-Even if your H1 is rather long, try reworking the name for the permalink while keeping the meaning of the content.
+- Be short and clear.
+Even if your H1 is rather long, try reworking the name for the URL while keeping the meaning of the content.
 And don’t forget about the keyword.

-- Utilize hyphens (-) to create your permanent links.
-That’s because Google treats hyphens as spaces that let the search engine understand your URL correctly.
+- Include hyphens (-) instead of other random symbols.
+That’s because Google treats hyphens as spaces that let the search engine understand your page address correctly.

-- Use one structure of permalinks for all content on your site.
-That allows users to navigate your site easier.
+- Have one structure across all content on your site.
+That allows users to navigate your web page easier.

 These are the main pieces of advice we have to share.

-Thus, if you run a news site, it’s logical to arrange your permalinks with dates in your general settings or write them manually.
-Accordingly, your visitor will be able to consume the freshest content if requested.
+Thus, if you run a news site, it’s logical to arrange your page addresses with dates in your general settings or write them manually.
+Accordingly, your visitors will be able to consume the freshest content if requested.

-An expert tip.
-To ensure your permanent link looks fine in the snippet:
+An expert tip - to ensure your link looks fine in the snippet:

 - Use breadcrumbs.